qupath/qupath-docs/docs/reference/faqs.md

 ### Why can I not set the maximum memory?

-QuPath offers a dialog to set the maximum memory on first startup, or through {menuselection}`Help --> Show setup options`.
+You can update the maximum memory QuPath has access to via {menuselection}`Edit --> Preferences --> General --> Set maximum memory for QuPath`.
 This *should* work, but sometimes does not -- possibly due to permissions issues meaning that the necessary config file cannot be overwritten successfully.

 To set the memory limit manually, find the `.cfg.` file within your QuPath installation (something like `QuPath-0.2.0.cfg`) and open it in a plain text editor (e.g. Notepad, Atom).